 HR is in a unique position to impact key performance indicators, including company culture and employee engagement.
 But without a strategic HR partner to guide those efforts, your impact will fall short.

-In this article, we’ll cover exactly what it means to be a strategic partner in HR, why it’s important, and how you can become a strategic partner in your organization.
+In this article, we’ll cover exactly what it means to be a strategic partner in HR, why it’s important, and how you can build a strategic plan for your HR department this year.

 The role of HR as a strategic partner is to develop and direct an HR agenda that supports and drives the overarching goals of the organization.